ssmythe/learn_mandarin_chinese/README.md

 http://www.themandarinchineseschool.org/documents/library/sheet5.doc

-The “sheet5.doc” has lines above the Mi Zi Ge frames for you to write pinyin.
+The “sheet5.doc” has lines above the Mi Zi Ge frames for you to write pinyin and/or English.
 Very handy.

 # Books